Tag: fish (Page 1 of 3)

 Salmon fried this way turns out juicy.
 All you need is salmon, eggs and flour to make batter.
 Amount of flour may vary – just add flour until batter gets desired thickness.

-Fried battered salmon if good choice for lunch or dinner; tastes good with potato as a side dish: fried or boiled.
+Fried battered salmon is a good choice for lunch or dinner; tastes good with potato as a side dish: fried or boiled.

 Serve fried salmon as soon as it is cooked – it tastes better straight from the frying pan.